FIRST of the Great Lakes Bay Region

 FIRST is an international organization that encourages students to experience STEM through innovative projects and robotics competitions while also encouraging good sportsmanship and a community world view.
 The program has various levels to accommodate students from lower elementary all the way through high school (and beyond with activities and volunteer opportunities for college students and adults).

-Jr.FLL (FIRST Lego League Junior)
+FLL Discover (FIRST Lego League for PreK)

 Early elementary students explore challenges facing today's scientists using real-world math and science.
 They design and build a challenge-related model using Lego components and create a posterboard depicting information about their team, model and problem solution(s).
 They review their designs with 'judges' and share with each other at Expos in the region.

-FLL (FIRST Lego League)
+FLL Challenge (FIRST Lego League for upper elementary)

 Upper elementary students take this idea a step further.
 They are given a series of challenges on a themed table-top field.
 Teams determine game strategy, design, build, program (drag and drop) and perform with an autonomous robot using LEGO MINDSTORMS technology.
 They also create a presentation on a solution to a real-world issue and present them before judges at a local competition.

-TC (FIRST Tech Challenge)
+FTC (FIRST Tech Challenge)

 Middle school teams face off in head-to-head competition (2 v 2) on a 12' x 12' field.
 Students begin to use engineering principals when designing and building their robots.
 They can use drag and drop programming or transition into code.
 They continue to develop problem-solving, organizational, business planning and team-building skills.
 Although much focus is still on the STEM aspects of competition, presentations and awards also strongly feature community outreach and involvement.